boxfuse/cloudwatchlogs-java-appender/README.md

  If you are seeing dropped messages without having been affected by AWS CloudWatch Logs availability issues, you should consider increasing `maxEventQueueSize` in the config to allow more log events to be buffered before having to drop them.

+## Version History

+### 1.0.3 (2017-01-04)

+- Fixed: Do not let log thread die after an exception / auto-restart if possible
+- Fixed: Enforce that all events within a single PutLogEvents call are always chronological

+### 1.0.2 (2016-11-02)

+- Initial release

 ## License